eishiya/tiled-scripts/README.md

 ### Replace Tile Tool
 Replaces a tile with your current brush tile, either in your selected layer(s) or everywhere in the map.
 Unlike Select Same Tile + Bucket Fill, it reconciles the existing flips with the new ones.
 If you need to replace a large number of tiles and/or replace tiles across many maps, see the Mass Replace Tiles script.

+**Warning**: The Replace Tile Tool currently ignores layers within groups, and does not work correctly on infinite maps.

 ### Automap Helper
 A collection of several scripts to make automapping less tedious.
 #### Add/Remove UIDs to/from Selected Layers